Telonof/PitCrew/docs/GUI_Users.md

 To then open the manifest on next boot, head to `Manifest -> Open` and select the .txt created inside data_win32 (should be named pitcrewmanifest.txt)

 ## Importing Mods
-The GUI will then prompt you to double click on the box or click `Mod -> Import` on the menu bar to get prompted for an .mdata or .zip file.
+To import mods, either drag and drop an .mdata/.zip, or double click into the mod list for manual file selection.
+You can alternatively use `Mod -> Import`

 A typical mod should look like this in a directory or zip: